 “I think the one that surprised me the most is Methotrexate because that’s the first one that I was put on, and I had ever known it as a cancer drug,” she said.
 “I was like, ‘What?
 Are y’all putting me on chemotherapy?
 How could you?’”

-Mobley mentioned that there different doses of methotrexate between cancer and RA patients, and the drug has been studied for many years with the latter group.
+Mobley said that there are different doses of methotrexate between cancer and rheumatoid arthritis patients, and the drug has been studied for many years with the latter group.

-Other DMARDs that some physicians may prescribe include sulfasalazine, leflunomide, and hydroxychloroquine.
+Other DMARDs that may be prescribed include sulfasalazine, leflunomide, and hydroxychloroquine.
 However, a 2019 systematic review found that “there was no consistent pattern in these recommendations” on a global scale.

-However, the authors mentioned that these global guidelines about DMARDs are pretty consistent worldwide.
+The authors also mentioned that these global guidelines about DMARDs are pretty consistent worldwide.
 These include:

 • Usage of combinations of conventional DMARDs